shorebirdtech/handbook/company.md

 don't know, but we sure as heck are gonna try.
 The world is simply too big and too filled with talented people to limit our hiring to one location.

+So far our (very early) learnings have reinforced our believe in remote-only, but made us question if async-only remote will work.
+We're still learning.

 ## Team

 * Eric Seidel (@eseidel), Founder & CEO -- Founded Flutter before Shorebird.
 Was